 - Because of the brown sugar, don’t try to speed up the baking process by raising the temperature.
 The sugar will burn quite easily.

 - For parties, you can do the prep a day ahead of time.
 Spread the wings out in the baking dish, cover with foil and put in the refrigerator.
 Then make the sauce and store it in the refrigerator as well.
 On the day of the party, just pour the sauce over the wings and pop them in the oven.

-- Substitute Coco aminos or Tamari sauce for soy sauce if you want a gluten-free version
+- Substitute Coco aminos for soy sauce if you want a gluten-free version